Andy-UTAS/atomic/docs/index.md

     - I will work to communicate my understanding and insight in the course material
     - I will actively seek input to steer and shape the content discussed, and develop relevant resources
-    - I will be widely available for consultation and discussion
+    - I will be available for consultation and discussion
     - I will do my best to cultivate a safe and open forum for discussion

     If you think that I am not fulfilling my commitments, or if you have other comments, I would hope that you are comfortable conveying your concerns and/or comments to me, either directly or anonymously.
 It is my genuine desire to help you navigate learning new concepts and ideas, and I want to do this to the best of my ability, and feedback is the best way to ensure this endeavour proceeds as smoothly as possible.